idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/materialInv_ConvectiveBC.md

 ## Main-App Optimization Executioner

 The main input file containing the optimization reporter, executioner and transfers is shown in [main].
 The adjoint problem will need the simulation temperature from the forward problem to evaluate [!eqref](theory/InvOptTheory.md#eq:convectiveBC) for the convective BC.
-This requires us to transfer the forward simulation temperature field into an AuxVariable on the main app and then transfer it to the adjoint-app.
-For these reasons, we only define the mesh on the main-app and clone it to the forward and adjoint sub-apps when they are created in the `[MultiApps]` block by setting `clone_parent_mesh=true`.
-The main app also has an `AuxVariable` for the forward problem temperature field to be transferred into.
+This requires us to transfer the forward simulation temperature field to the adjoint-app.

 !listing modules/combined/test/tests/invOpt_bc_convective/main.i id=main